JABaber/ST558Project/README.md

 }
 ```

+### `getPokeInfo()` Function

+There is another endpoint that contains information about Pokemon.
+This
+is the “pokemon-species” endpoint.
+It works similarly to the previous
+function, taking in either a Pokemon name via string or an id number.
+This returns a list that contains new information on a Pokemon, that is
+not returned in the `getPokemon()` function.
+Next, I am going to combine
+both of these lists into one “mega-list” of information on a supplied
+Pokemon, and make it iterable.

 ``` r
 # Define getPokeInfo function, can be done with strings (names) or id numbers,
 # comes from pokemon-species endpoint